Arabs: Rashidun era (632–661)

 After the death of Muhammad in 632, Rashidun armies launched campaigns of conquest, establishing the Caliphate, or Islamic Empire, one of the largest empires in history.
 It was larger and lasted longer than the previous Arab empire Tanukhids of Queen Mawia or the Arab Palmyrene Empire.
 The Rashidun state was a completely new state and unlike the Arab kingdoms of its century such as the Himyarite, Lakhmids or Ghassanids.

 During the Rashidun era, the Arab community expanded rapidly, conquering many territories and establishing a vast Arab empire, which is marked by the reign of the first four caliphs, or leaders, of the Arab community.
 These caliphs are Abu Bakr, Umar, Uthman and Ali, who are collectively known as the Rashidun, meaning "rightly guided."
 The Rashidun era is significant in Arab and Islamic history as it marks the beginning of the Arab empire and the spread of Islam beyond the Arabian Peninsula.
 During this time, the Arab community faced numerous challenges, including internal divisions and external threats from neighboring empires.

 Under the leadership of Abu Bakr, the Arab community successfully quelled a rebellion by some tribes who refused to pay Zakat, or Islamic charity.
 During the reign of Umar ibn al-Khattab, the Arab empire expanded significantly, conquering territories such as Egypt, Syria, and Iraq.
 The reign of Uthman ibn Affan was marked by internal dissent and rebellion, which ultimately led to his assassination.
 Ali, the cousin and son-in-law of Muhammad, succeeded Uthman as caliph but faced opposition from some members of the Islamic community who believed he was not rightfully appointed.
 Despite these challenges, the Rashidun era is remembered as a time of great progress and achievement in Arab and Islamic history.
 The caliphs established a system of governance that emphasized justice and equality for all members of the Islamic community.
 They also oversaw the compilation of the Quran into a single text and spread Arabic teachings and principles throughout the empire.
-Overall, the Rashidun era played a crucial role in shaping Arab history and continues to be revered by Muslims worldwide as a period of exemplary leadership and guidance.
+The Rashidun era continues to be revered by Muslims worldwide as a period of exemplary leadership and guidance.